‘I'd like to be a queen in people's hearts but I don't see myself being queen of this country.' - Princess Diana

 Tragically, the relationship was to be short lived.
 On 31 August 1997 Diana and Dodi were being whisked away from the paparazzi at high speed by the Paris Ritz Hotel security manager.
 He was drunk, and lost control of the black Mercedes in a tunnel.
 The car hit a pillar at high speed and all its occupants were killed.

 Diana's death saw a massive and unprecedented outpouring of public grief.
 Cynics dismissed it as mawkish but the strength of public feeling was undeniable: tributes of flowers outside her Kensington Palace home were five foot deep.
-Her funeral, in Westminster Abbey, was watched by an estimated TV audience of 2.5 billion.
+Her funeral, in Westminster Abbey in London, was watched by an estimated TV audience of 2.5 billion.

 Though in life she had been a controversial figure, widely disliked, in death she was lionised as the 'people's princess'.
 Everyone could relate to some aspect of Diana's gripping story: devoted mother, charity worker, independent woman fighting a cold institution, a victim of divorce looking for love.